 - An easy way to add a staging environment for WordPress on the same server, with options to push this staging to a live site (including options to only push certain database tables or certain files)

 - Caching or optimization settings for WordPress, with a possible plugin for WordPress.
-If you’re using WooCommerce and want caching, you still need to change a lot of things.
+If you’re using WooCommerce and want to cach ite, you still need to change a lot of things.

 - Real-time server statistics, such as in Cleavr, and better monitoring of your application code

-- Easy support for Node or Go based applications
+- Easy support for Node or Go applications

 There are a couple of unique features that make Webdock a great VPS provider.